Mowgli Manchester halal street food Review

 So the dishes I would wholeheartedly recommend are the lamb with potatoes, the chilli cheese and the fish curry.

 Lassi is optional, but it’s worth noting, after all those dishes and a creamy mango lassi, we were stuffed until our stomachs hurt.

-So overall, I’d say if you’re in the city and craving street food, Mowgli is worth a look.
+So overall, I’d say if you’re in Manchester city centre and craving halal street food, Mowgli is worth a look.
 But one thing I would note is that it’s not the cheapest of options.
 Our bill came up to over £50, so you are very much paying city centre prices for street vendor food.
 Albeit in a prettier surrounding.